wbunthof/pico-micropython-pycharm-template/README.md

 # pico-micropython-pycharm-template
 ## Template for MicroPython on Raspberry Pi Pico on PyCharm

-The steps for using this template are in this order
+The steps for using this template are in this order.

 1. [Copy this repo as a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) or [using the command line:](https://stackoverflow.com/questions/62630485/is-it-possible-to-create-a-new-git-repository-from-a-template-only-using-the-com)
    - git clone \<link>